gaderz/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la: Display current directory contents, including hidden files. ls -na: this command displays the files in the working directory  with user and group IDs numerically and hidden files in long format. mkdir /tmp/my_first_directory: this creates a directory named my_first_directory in the /tmp/ directory.
+ls -la: Display current directory contents, including hidden files. ls -na: this command displays the files in the working directory  with user and group IDs numerically and hidden files in long format. mkdir /tmp/my_first_directory: this creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory: this Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty: this Delete the file betty the file betty is in /tmp/my_first_directory